Are Your Boots Too Big? Make Them Fit Better in 5 Simple Steps

 The Heavyweight from Camel City Mill is the best work sock you can get for a steel toe boot.
 The padding is heavy in the heel and toe, but since it's made with Merino wool, this sock is also very breathable and won't make your feet sweaty.

-5 Steps to Make Big Boot Fit Better
+5 Tricks to Make Big Boots Fit Better

 Step 1: Walk Around and Take Note